 Our extended family are coming over to visit us; I am over the moon (and on a roll for cooking!).
 For our first night dinner, I thought of making Antakya’s famous tray kebab, which holds special memories for all of us.
 Having spent many happy childhood holidays at our hometown Antakya (Antioch), I still have vivid memories of watching my grandma and mum preparing this kebab on great big round baking trays.
 Then with older cousins, we grandchildren used to toddle off to Antakya’s ancient winding roads, to our local bakery for this feast to be baked.
 We would be back in an hour or so to pick up this delicious kebab, whose smells would fill the whole bakery, happy days.

-Traditionally, locals wouldn’t put slices of potato around the kebab, though mum would, and my dad loves it, so it is in.
+Traditionally, locals wouldn’t put slices of potato around the kebab, though mum would, and my dad loved it, so it is in.
 Mum cleverly divides the kebab into wedges and inserts the potatoes along these edges.
 This not only helps the meat cook evenly in less time, but also the potatoes soak up all the delicious juice, just wonderful.

 You can cook this kebab ahead of time and can freeze the leftovers successfully.

 My cookery book Ozlem’s Turkish Table, Recipes from My Homeland focuses on my roots, southern Turkish cuisine and includes many authentic, delicious Turkish recipes.
-You can get a signed copy of Ozlem’s Turkish Table, now 30 % Off at this link, for a limited period, it is delivered worldwide.
+You can get a signed copy of Ozlem’s Turkish Table, now 20 % Off at this link, as well as this beautiful apron can be ordered here.